Symplectic foliated fillings of sphere cotangent bundles: Background

 Let $\eta:U \to [0,1]$ be a cut-off function that is $1$ on $V$ and $0$ outside a neighbourhood of $V$ in $U$.
 The required form $\om_1$ is defined as $\om+(i^{-1})^*(d(\eta f) \wedge dt)$ on the image of $i$, and as $\om$ outside $\im(i)$. \end{proof}

+Let $\Bl_\eps \C^2$ be the point blow-up of $\C^2$ equipped a K\"ahler form $\om_\eps$ that integrates to $\eps$ on the exceptional sphere.
+By the symplectic neighborhood theorem, the neighborhood of an exceptional sphere $E$ in any manifold $(M,\om)$ is symplectomorphic to a neighborhood of the exceptional divisor in $\Bl_\eps\C^2$, where $\eps:=\int_E \om$.
+The following is a family version of this symplectomorphism.

 \begin{proposition} Suppose $(M^5,\F^4,\om)$ is a strong symplectic foliation.
-Let $Z \subset M$ be such that the restriction $(\F,\om)|_Z$ is a fibration by symplectic spheres, and each of the spheres is an embedded (-1)-sphere in the leaf containing it.
-There is a closed form $\om_1 \in \Om^2(M)$ and a constant $\eps>0$ such that
+Let $Z \subset M$ be such that the restriction $(\F,\om)|_Z$ is a fibration by symplectic spheres, and each of the spheres is an embedded $(-1)$-sphere in the leaf containing it and has area $\eps>0$.
+Then, there is a closed form $\om_1 \in \Om^2(M)$ with